aio-libs/sockjs/README.rst

 License
 -------

-pyramid_sockjs is offered under the BSD3 license.
+pyramid_sockjs is offered under the BSD license.